-It's easy to see how inflammation may result in "swelling" and therefore enlargement of your thyroid gland.
+It’s easy to see how inflammation may result in “swelling” and, therefore, an enlargement of your thyroid gland.

-The difficult part about thyroiditis is that it is a non specific condition and many disease may result in inflammation to the thyroid gland.
+The difficult part about thyroiditis is that it is a non-specific condition and many diseases may result in inflammation of the thyroid gland.

-For purposes of this article it's important to focus on the autoimmune diseases of Graves' disease and Hashimoto's thyroiditis.
+For the purposes of this article, it’s important to focus on the autoimmune diseases of Graves’ disease and Hashimoto’s thyroiditis.

-These conditions are important because they may result in a goiter and result in lasting damage to your thyroid gland either through treatment or as the result of time.
+These conditions are important because they may result in goiter and result in lasting damage to your thyroid gland either through treatment or as a result of time.

 If you suspect you have thyroiditis then make sure that you read this article which outlines all of the causes of thyroiditis and various treatment options.